MechFroG88/mechfrog88.github.io/_posts/wargames-my-2022/2022-12-25-wargames-my.markdown

 ![corrupted.png](../../assets/images/wargames-my-2022/corrupted.png)

-Here we filter for the byte `0x02` because that stands for the type for integer.
+Here we filter for the byte `0x02` because that stands for the type of integer.

 Observe the part with `02 81 81 01`

 This is the starting of the modulus $$n$$.
 The length of $$n$$ is 0x81 bytes which is 1032 bits.
 This means that the $$n$$ we have is most likely 1024 bit (the first hex byte of n is 01)

-Also, there is also a part that shows `02 03 01 00 01`
+There is also a part that shows `02 03 01 00 01`

 This correspond to our exponent $$e$$, which is `0x100001`